jlgrall/esEngine/doc/engine.md

 Preferred way: `var es = window.es = window.esEngine();`
 `es` is the recommended name.
 It is the name we will use in all the documentations.

+### esEngine.ComponentDef( objectDef )
+Defines a new type of component.
+See: ComponentDef.

+### esEngine.SystemDef( objectDef )
+Defines a new type of component.
+See: SystemDef.

 ## es